taylorlapeyre/taylorlapeyre.github.io/index.md

 I'm currently interning at [Everlane][everlane] in San Francisco, where I am lucky enough to be working for one of my favorite clothing brands.

-I was a lead developer at [Spare Hanger][sh] for almost two years, where I implemented and designed many features of the site.
+I was a lead developer at Spare Hanger for almost two years, where I implemented and designed many features of the site.

 I also built the website for the [Louisiana Biomedical Research Network][lbrn] and worked closely with them at LSU for three years.